appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-07-27-technology-app-creation-using-processflow.md

 ## Prerequisites for Technology App creation:

  - You need to have valid credentials of the portal.
- - You need to create the app in the [designer page](/processflow/designer-processflow/) , before creating the Process Flow.
+ - You need to create the app in the [designer page](/processflow/designer-processflow/) , before creating the processflow.

 ## Steps to create Technology based Application:

-1) Navigate to the [Process Flow designer page](/processflow/designer-processflow/) and expand the **Flow Connect** menu, in the [Left panel](/processflow/designer-processflow/#process-flow-left-panel) of the designer page.
+1) Navigate to the [processflow designer page](/processflow/designer-processflow/) and expand the **Flow Connect** menu, in the [Left panel](/processflow/designer-processflow/#process-flow-left-panel) of the designer page.

 ![techapp1](\staticfiles\processflow\media\techapp1.png)